 What is the GDPR?

-If you are collecting data about a natural person in the European Economic Area (the E.U. plus Iceland, Liechtenstein and Norway) please contact VCU’s Research Privacy Officer.
+If you are collecting data about a natural person in the European Economic Area (the E.U., Iceland, Liechtenstein and Norway) please contact VCU’s Research Privacy Officer.

-This page contains a hyperlinked version of the GDPR Text.
+GDPR - this page contains a hyperlinked version of the GDPR text.

 - Basic identity information such as name, address and ID numbers